Strongly Typed View in ASP.NET Core MVC

 }

-In order to create a strongly-typed view in ASP.NET Core MVC Application, we need to specify the model type within the view by using the @model directive.
-Here, the Student class is going to be our model, which we passed from our action method as a parameter to the View Extension method, so we need to specify the model for the view as shown below.
+To create a strongly typed view in an ASP.NET Core MVC Application, we need to specify the model type within the view using the @model directive.
+Here, the Student class serves as our model, which we pass from our action method as a parameter to the View Extension method.
+Therefore, we need to specify the model for the view as follows.

 @model FirstCoreMVCApplication.Models.Student

-The above statement will tell the view that we are going to use FirstCoreMVCApplication.Models.Student as the model for this view.
-You need to remember that here in the directive (@model), m is in lowercase, and the statement should not be terminated with a semicolon.
+The above statement indicates that we will use FirstCoreMVCApplication.Models.Student as the model for this view.
+Please note that in the directive (@model), m is in lowercase, and the statement should not be terminated with a semicolon.

-Then in order to access the model object properties, you can use @Model.
-Here the letter M is in uppercase.
-So, in our example, we can access the Student objects properties such as Name, Gender, Branch, and Section by using @Model.Name, @Model.Gender, @Model.Branch, and @Model.Section, respectively.
-So, Modify the Details.cshtml view file as shown below to make the view a Strongly Typed View.
+Then, to access the model object properties, we need to use @Model.
+Here, the letter is in uppercase.
+In our example, we can access the Student object properties, such as Name, Gender, Branch, and Section, by using @Model.Name, @Model.Gender, @Model.Branch, and @Model.Section, respectively.
+So, please modify the Details.cshtml view file as shown below to make the view a Strongly Typed View.

 @{